R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The runtime setting tells Conclave which runtime environment to use inside the enclave and can either be `avian` or `graalvm_native_image`.
 If the setting is omitted then it defaults to `avian`.
 See [Architecture overview](architecture.md) for details on the differences between the two supported runtime environments.
 The `graalvm_native_image` value is new and has a few limitations, but runs much faster.
+At the moment Conclave only supports building enclaves with the `graalvm_native_image` value on Linux.
 We'll stick with Avian for now.

 The product ID is an arbitrary number that can be used to distinguish between different enclaves produced by the same